 Types of Boat Insurance Policies

 Understanding the differences in the types of boat insurance policies available to you will help you decide what coverage you need and how to achieve such coverage.
 There are few “apples to apples” situations in boat insurance; every policy and insurance provider is different, so it is important to speak with your TGS Insurance agent about the details of your boat insurance policy before enrolling.
-Know-how, when and where you will use your boat to be sure you are getting the coverages you need.
-Many policies only cover inland areas, some coastal, some up to 75 miles out, some 200 miles.
+Know-how, when, and where you will use your boat to ensure you get the necessary coverage.
+Many policies only cover inland areas, some coastal, some up to 75 miles out, and some 200 miles.

-While more common in the Northeast and Northwest US, the marine insurance industry has taken to including “lay-up” periods, times when the boat will be off the water, in dry storage, and not used.
-If you know you’re not going to use the boat for many months, the lay-up period maintains coverage on the vessel for theft or other losses, but would not cover an on-the-water loss event during that time.
-That lay-up period will reduce the carrier’s exposure to risk, and can help offset those recent increases to premiums, particularly in coastal areas.
+While more common in the Northeast and Northwest US, the marine insurance industry has included “lay-up” periods, times when the boat will be off the water, in dry storage, and not used.
+If you know you’ll not use the boat for many months, the lay-up period maintains coverage on the vessel for theft or other losses but would not cover an on-the-water loss event during that time.
+That lay-up period will reduce the carrier’s exposure to risk and can help offset those recent increases to premiums, particularly in coastal areas.

 Some of the types of coverages available on your boat policy include:

 Agreed Upon Value